 Item Description Import source Select one of the following database sources: Current Axiom system database: Import data from a table in the system database.
 Current Axiom audit database: Import data from a table in the corresponding audit database.
+Product Staging Table: Import data from a product-delivered staging table in the system database.
+This option is for systems with installed products.
 NOTE: Systems with an Axiom Contract Management license can also import data from the Current Contract Management database .
 See the separate product documentation for more information on importing contract management data.
+Source Staging Table Specifies the staging table to be used for the import.
+For more information, see Using product staging tables.